luciagore/CV/README.md

 - BA Hons 2:1 in Anthropology
 - Modules in French and History

+#### Oundle School (September 2006 - July 2011)
+ - A levels: History, English, French, Spanish

 ## Experience

 **Original Travel (February 2016 - April 2018)
 Sales Consultant
+  - Responsible and enthusiastic team member
+  - Direct regular contact with high net worth individuals from the planning stages until they returned from their holiday
+  - Maintained good working relationship with suppliers and ground handlers around the world
+  - In 2017 I personally was responsible for the sale of £800,000.00 worth of holidays - and was also in the top 5 sales  consultants in terms of volume in the company

 **Nigel Archer Safaris (September 2015 - January 2016)
-Assitant Camp Manager and Marketing Assitant
+ - Assitant Camp Manager and Marketing Assitant

 **AlliA Brussels (September 2011 - March 2012)
-Intern Scholarship
+ - Intern Scholarship